 It turns out there are lots of things to do in Crete from seeing 600-year-old frescoes in tiny villages to wine tasting and walking on pristine beaches.
 Visitors can hike the gorges, try the fresh seafood, and soak in the history of the ancient civilization that built Europe’s oldest city.
 There are so many wonderful reasons to visit Crete.
 These are just a few things that make us want to plan a return trip.

-Reasons to Visit Crete
+Why Visit Crete

 Beautiful beaches abound

-Whether a developed beach with tavernas and oceanside cocktails or a more informal, do-it-yourself kind of place, each of the beaches in Crete is lovely in its own way.
+Whether a developed beach with tavernas and oceanside cocktails or a more informal, do-it-yourself kind of place, each of the beaches is lovely in its own way.
 There are lots of options to choose from, and the beaches are some of the best places to visit in Crete on a warm day.

-Matala.
-The village of Matala became famous in the 1960s and ‘70s among hippies who set up residence in its Neolithic caves.
+The village of Matala became famous in the 1960s and ’70s among hippies who set up residence in its Neolithic caves.
 Today, visitors enjoy the sand and pebble beach, the sandstone cliffs, and watching the caves light up at night.

-Falasarna.
 In the northwest corner of Crete, Falasarna is a resort area with several large sections of relatively quiet beach.
 The white sand makes the sea look azure blue here, and the location is ideal for sunsets.
 Be warned that it can get windy.

-Ancient history is everywhere
+Ancient sites are everywhere

 The ancient site of the Palace of Knossos is a thing of myths and legends.
 It’s where the half-man, half-bull Minotaur met his end at the hands of Theseus.
 It’s also the locations Daedalus and Icarus tried to fly from when the father warned his son not to fly his wax wings too close to the sun.
 That’s how important this place was—over 3000 years after its demise, its stories live on.